hermeznetwork/docs/docs/developers/dev-guide.md

 ![](buckets.png)

 ### Withdrawal Resolution
-The amount above the `withdrawal limit` set by the available credits wont be withdrawn instantly.
+The amount above the `withdrawal limit` set by the available credits won't be withdrawn instantly.
 In this case, excess tokens will be sent to the `WithdrawalDelayer` smart contract.

 The WithdrawalDelayer smart contract can be in one of two states:
 1. **Normal Mode**: Amount above withdrawal limit is available for withdrawal, but with a delay D. This is the standard state.